muehlefeldt/unity-machine-learning/docs/run-log.md

 * sensorCount: 32
 * num_layers: 3
 * No LSTM.
   * To coompare against run with LSTM.
+Use run 6078 with same config.

 # Next
 * Run 6018 to 6023 again but longer.
 Maybe 20e6.